openearth/xbeach-test-python/docs/avalanching.rst

 Thereafter comes the mpi check in m- and/or n-direction when appropriate for the run.
 At last the benchmarkcomparison in m- and/or n-direction is performed, which looks at the Root Mean Squared Error between the final bed level of the benchmark and the other corresponding runs.

+(Possibly temporary:)
-(temporary) At the end of the script a plot is made for every run to visualise the initial and final bed levels along the middle transect.
+At the end of the script a plot is made for every run to visualise the initial and final bed levels along the middle transect.
 With this plot many off the occurring error codes 1 can be explained.